system64MC/nim-tilengine/README.md

 # nim-tilengine

 Nim bindings for [Tilengine](https://www.tilengine.org/) - a free, cross-platform 2D graphics engine for creating classic/retro games with tile maps, sprites and palettes.
+This is a fork of Exelotl's bindings.
+You can find thoses here : https://git.sr.ht/~exelotl/nim-tilengine

 ## Documentation